QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

     | "c1"                             | 2.0                        |
     | "c2"                             | 2.0                        |

-    `ini_particle`is a tuple contains `psi0`, `ctrl0` and `measurement0`, which
+    `ini_particle`is a tuple contains `psi0`, `ctrl0`, and `measurement0`, which
-    representing the initial guesses of states, control coefficients and measurements, respectively.
+    representing the initial guesses of states, control coefficients, and measurements, respectively.
 The input rule of `ini_particle` shoule be `ini_particle=(psi0, measurement0)`(SM), `ini_particle=(psi0, ctrl0)`(SC), `ini_particle=(ctrl0,
     measurement0)`(CM) and  `ini_particle=(psi0, ctrl0, measurement0)`(SCM).
-    Here `p_num` is the number of particles, `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor and social learning factor, respectively. `max_episode` accepts both integers and arrays with two elements.
+    Here `p_num` is the number of particles, `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor, and social learning factor, respectively. `max_episode` accepts both integers and arrays with two elements.
 If it is an integer, for example max_episode=1000, it means the program will continuously run 1000 episodes.
 However, if it is an array, for example